-For us, this trip is open ended so we had to pack or get rid of everything we own.
+For us, our adventures Road to Happiness Adventure was open-ended so we had to pack or get rid of everything we own.

 We’re an Amazon Affiliates partner, and most of what we’re taking can be found on Amazon by clicking on the things we’ve listed.
 We’ve discovered that while it’s great to use independent retailers, the reliability of Amazon has been a huge help in preparing for our trip.
 If you end up buying anything through our links we’ll get a small percentage of the sale, but it won’t affect the price you pay at all.

 Five years ago I arrived back in Manchester after an extended trip away with a backpack and not much else.
 Fast forward to 2017 I had a houseful.
 Luckily I live quite a minimalist lifestyle and only buy what I need.
-I gave away my camping stuff for free to another member of the Yes Tribe and all my beautiful art to my friends and family.
-Apart from that the majority of my other stuff was household objects.
+I gave away my camping stuff for free to via a Facebook Group and all my beautiful art to my friends and family.
+Apart from that, the majority of my other stuff was household objects.
 My landlord told me that his new tenants were Junior Doctors and would LOVE to keep all my furniture and kitchen stuff.
 I considered this an act of good karma so let them have it all for free.
 I cleaned the house and was off!